 - Eggs are easiest to peel right after cooling because the cooling process causes the egg to contract from the shell.

 - However, I don’t recommend peeling your eggs if you’re not planning to use them right away.
-Peeling them under cold water will help the peels slide away.
+Peeling them under cold water will help the shell fragments slide away.

 - Unpeeled hard cooked eggs can be refrigerated for up to a week after cooking.
-Peeled eggs should be eaten that day.
+Peeled eggs should be eaten the same day they’re peeled.